ujwal-neethipudi/Financial-Performance-Analysis/README.md

 ├── Profit and Margin.xlsx   # Profit analysis and margin calculations (94 KB)
 ├── Seasonality.xlsx         # Seasonal trends and patterns analysis (85 KB)
-├── TVA and NPV.xlsx         # Time Value of Money and Net Present Value calculations (26 KB) └── README.md               # This file
+├── TVA and NPV.xlsx         # Time Value of Money and Net Present Value calculations (26 KB) └── Reference Letter.pdf     # Reference Letter from EntryLevel in support of exemplary work (121 KB) └── README.md               # This file
 ```